 Download Packages with dependencies locally in Ubuntu

-A while ago, we have published an article about how to Install Softwares offline in Ubuntu.
-That tutorial described how we can download packages in an Internet-enabled system, and install them offline in another system that has slow or no Internet connection.
-In this tutorial, we will see how to download a package along with all required dependencies.
-This method also helps us to download packages from one system and install them in another system that has no Internet connection at all.
+A while ago, we have published an article that described how to Install Softwares offline in Ubuntu.
+That tutorial explained how can we download packages in an Internet-enabled system, and install them offline in another system that has slow or no Internet connection.
+In this tutorial, we will see how to download a .DEB package along with all required dependencies.
+Using this method, we can download download packages from one system and install them later in another system that has no Internet connection.
 Also, we can download packages of different architectures.
 For example, you can download the 32 bit packages from a 64 bit systems and vice versa.
 Let us get started.
 For the purpose of this tutorial, I will be using Ubuntu 16.04 LTS desktop.

 List dependencies of a package